Faculty & Instructors

 Strategic Management for 21st Century Policing

-Carlos R. Torres has been with Orange County Sheriff's Office since 1997 and holds the rank of Major.
-Major Torres has served in the Community Relations Section, Media Relations Section, Professional Standards Section, Watch Command Section, Uniform Patrol Division, Criminal Investigations Division, Support Services Division and Strategic Communications Section.
-In 2020, he assumed command of the Uniform Patrol Division as the first Hispanic to lead this Division with approximately 900 deputies.
+Carlos R. Torres has been with Orange County Sheriff's Office since 1997 and holds the rank of Chief Deputy over the Operational Services Bureau.
+Chief Deputy Torres has served in the Community Relations Section, Media Relations Section, Professional Standards Section, Watch Command Section, Uniform Patrol Division, Criminal Investigations Division, Support Services Division and Strategic Communications Section.
+In 2020, he assumed command of the Uniform Patrol Division as the first Hispanic to lead this Division with approximately 990 deputies.
+In 2024, Chief Deputy Torres was promoted to this rank and he oversees the Uniform Patrol Division, Criminal Investigations Division and the Special Operations Division making him the first Hispanic to hold this rank.
+In addition, these responsibilities, Chief Deputy Torres serves as the High Risk Incident Commander for the Orange County Sheriff's Office.

-Major Torres' professional education includes but not limited to; a Master Degree in Management from Amberton University and a Bachelor Degree in Organization Leadership from Mountain State University.
-He is also a graduate of the Senior Management Institute for Police (Session #61) from the Police Executive Research Forum, Command Officer's Development Course (153rd Session) from the University of Louisville, Leadership Orlando (Class #55), Orlando Tourism Leadership Program, Florida Police Chiefs Association (FPCA) Future Law Enforcement Executive Seminar, (FPCA) Advanced Law Enforcement Executive Seminar and FBI-LEEDA Command Leadership Institute.
+Chief Deputy Torres’ professional education includes but not limited to; a Master Degree in Management from Amberton University, a Graduate Certificate from the University of Virginia, and a Bachelor Degree in Organization Leadership from Mountain State University.
+He is a proud graduate of the Federal Bureau of Investigations National Academy (FBINA) Session #286; Senior Management Institute for Police (Session #61) from the Police Executive Research Forum, Command Officer’s Development Course (153rd Session) from the University of Louisville, Leadership Orlando (Class #55), Orlando Tourism Leadership Program, Florida Police Chiefs Association (FPCA) Future Law Enforcement Executive Seminar, (FPCA) Advanced Law Enforcement Executive Seminar and FBI-LEEDA Command Leadership Institute.
 In 2020, 2021 and 2022, Major was nominated for the prestigious Don Quijote Award from the Metro Orlando Hispanic Chamber of Commerce and selected as a finalist.

-Major Torres has worked on various law enforcement projects throughout his 25-year law enforcement career.
-He was instrumental in the development of the Orange County Sheriff's Office Behavioral Response Unit.
-Major Torres is very active with the Hispanic community in Central Florida participating in numerous cultural and civic events.
-He is also a member of the National Latino Peace Officer's Association of Central Florida.
-For 20 years, Major Torres has also taught numerous leadership, supervisory and management classes at the Public Safety Institute at Valencia College.
-Major Torres is an Advisory Board member of Central Florida M.A.D.D and a Brand Ambassador for the Colombian-American Chamber of Commerce of Central Florida.
+Chief Deputy Torres has worked on various law enforcement projects throughout his 28-year law enforcement career.
+He was instrumental in the development of the Orange County Sheriff’s Office Behavioral Response Unit.
+Chief Deputy Torres is very active with the Hispanic community in Central Florida participating in numerous cultural and civic events.
+He is also a member of the National Latino Peace Officer’s Association of Central Florida and a consultant for the International Association of Chiefs of Police, Global Policing Program.
+For 24 years, Chief Deputy Torres has also taught numerous leadership, supervisory and management classes at the Public Safety Institute at Valencia College and the University of Louisville, Southern Police Institute.
+Chief Deputy Torres is an Advisory Board member of Central Florida M.A.D.D and a Brand Ambassador for the Colombian-American Chamber of Commerce of Central Florida.

 Course Instructor: